tohch4/cms-htmd/collections/_one/outcomes.md

 # {{ page.title }}

-*This lesson explores the highest priority dimension of the Outcomes and Orientation indicator of the health tracking rubric.*
+*This lesson explores the first row of the health tracking rubric -- the product roadmap.
+This is the top priority in the Outcomes Orientation primary indicator.*

 {% include rubric dimension="oo1.1" %}

 Roadmaps are a tricky thing.
 They are a space where development teams can lie to leadership, vendor leadership can lie to states, states can lie to SOs, and everything can look like it is perfectly on track.

 Roadmaps can also be a source of *radical transparency*, where something approaching the ground truth of the project can be ascertained.
-However, that assumes that the vendor and state are in agreement around what a roadmap can and should be.
+But that assumes that the vendor and state are in agreement around what a roadmap can and should be.

 There are many kinds of roadmaps, many ways they might be implemented, and therefore, as an SO, you need to have both 1) a **conceptual** understanding of what a roadmap is as well as 2) a **practical/applied** understanding, so you can either praise the work you see, or demand improvements that give you better visibility into the health of a project.